nwoltman/string-natural-compare/README.md

 ### Fast and Robust

-This module uses a performant and robust algorithm to compare alphanumeric strings.
-It can compare strings containing any size of number and is heavily tested with a custom [benchmark suite](https://github.com/nwoltman/string-natural-compare/tree/master/benchmark) to make sure that it is as fast as possible, even when a [custom alphabet](#custom-alphabet) has been configured.
+This module can compare strings containing any size of number and is heavily tested with a custom [benchmark suite](https://github.com/nwoltman/string-natural-compare/tree/master/benchmark) to make sure that it is as fast as possible.

 ## Installation